atoms-ufrj/playmol/doc/commands.md

 * __lammps__: the command will produce information in the LAMMPS configuration file format, which can be used as an initial configuration for a Molecular Dynamics simulation using LAMMPS through its command [read_data].

+* __emdee__: the command will produce code in the [Julia] programming language, which can be used to define an initial configuration for a Molecular Dynamics simulation using the [EmDee] package.

 * __summary__: this option will print a summary of the system characteristics, including the amount of every defined and detected structure such as angles, dihedrals, and molecules.
 Properties of each